apache/spark/docs/sql-migration-guide-upgrade.md

   - In Spark version 2.4 and earlier, users can create map values with map type key via built-in function like `CreateMap`, `MapFromArrays`, etc. Since Spark 3.0, it's not allowed to create map values with map type key with these built-in functions.
 Users can still read map values with map type key from data source or Java/Scala collections, though they are not very useful.

   - In Spark version 2.4 and earlier, `Dataset.groupByKey` results to a grouped dataset with key attribute wrongly named as "value", if the key is non-struct type, e.g. int, string, array, etc. This is counterintuitive and makes the schema of aggregation queries weird.
 For example, the schema of `ds.groupByKey(...).count()` is `(value, count)`.
 Since Spark 3.0, we name the grouping attribute to "key".
-The old behaviour is preserved under a newly added configuration `spark.sql.legacy.dataset.aliasNonStructGroupingKeyAsValue` with a default value of `false`.
+The old behaviour is preserved under a newly added configuration `spark.sql.legacy.dataset.nameNonStructGroupingKeyAsValue` with a default value of `false`.

 ## Upgrading From Spark SQL 2.3 to 2.4